 So why is this a problem?

 There’s also the risk that your data may end up in the hands of cybercriminals.
-Google is not immune to data breaches (it suffered a data breach in 2018, for example).
+Google is not immune to data breaches (for example, it suffered one as recently as August 2025).
 Furthermore, if a company like Google has your data, it may be compelled to hand it over to the government upon request.
-If you live in a country such as the US which is a member of the Five Eyes intelligence alliance, this data can then be shared with the governments of Canada, Australia, New Zealand, and the United Kingdom.
+If you live in a country such as the US, which is a member of the Five Eyes intelligence alliance, this data can then be shared with the governments of Canada, Australia, New Zealand, and the United Kingdom.

 Where can I see what Google knows about me?